isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_semaphore_put"></a>tx_semaphore_put

-Umieść wystąpienie w zliczaniu semafora
+Umieść wystąpienie w zliczeniu semafora

 ### <a name="prototype"></a>Prototype